 While it’s true that many people with mental illnesses are incredibly talented and may even be inspired to create art or music about their struggles, they would still be just as talented without such conditions.
 Not to mention, depressive episodes can be so debilitating that people are unable to get out of bed—let alone produce art.

 4) Borderline Personality Disorder Is Not A Character Flaw

 The stereotypes and immense stigma surrounding BPD need to end.
 In the absence of other comorbid personality disorders, BPD doesn’t cause people to be cruel or manipulative; rather, it causes extremely intense emotions and a fear of abandonment.
 People with BPD are capable of being kind and loving, they are more likely to harm themselves than others, and if they do something unkind it’s usually an unintentional impulsive response driven by their own emotional anguish.

 5) Mental Health Practitioners Aren’t Evil

 Gone are the days when people with mental health conditions were locked away forever in a dreaded “insane asylum,” where evil psychiatrists would perform unethical treatments against their patients’ will.
 Most modern psychiatrists and therapists are caring, compassionate individuals who joined their profession in order to help people.

 Mental Health Consultations For Television Shows & Films

 When it comes to how mental health is often portrayed, this list of harmful tropes only scratches the surface.
 The best way to ensure that your film or TV show depicts mental health issues accurately and holistically is to hire an experienced psychologist like Dr. Taji Huang.
-For quality TV script consulting and manuscript review, contact her Glendale office today and schedule a meeting.
+For quality TV script consulting and manuscript review, contact Dr. Taji today via phone, or email to schedule a meeting.